 Social networking has become an integral part of society and the workplace.
-The average social media user spends about two and a half hours each day on these platforms, according to GlobalWebIndex data cited by We Are Social.
+The average person will spend five years of their life on social media, according to Mediakix.
 This activity takes place on and off the company clock.
 Social media behavior for current and recently separated employees is a growing concern for many business owners.
 What should an employer do when former employees on social media begin venting about the organization?

 Steps to Take When Dealing With Former Employees on Social Media

 Getting laid off or terminated from a job is unpleasant, and it can create a strong emotional response.
 Without other avenues to find sympathy, some individuals may take to the public space of social media to vent.
 This action can be damaging to an organization's reputation and its brand if it isn't kept in check.

 Fortunately, there are steps small businesses can take to crack down on negative social media posts from former employees.